 It may be possible to monitor the sales-readiness of leads manually when your organization is small and doesn’t have many leads, but as you grow as an organization, it’s more effective to have one person monitoring and identifying the readiness of inbound sales leads in real-time.

-Business growth normally warrants an increase in lead management resources and justifies using the technology needed to automate the process.
+Business growth normally warrants an increase in lead management resources and justifies using the technology, like lead scoring, needed to automate the process.

-Lead scoringis an automation method used to evaluate and measure engagement by assigning a numerical weight or value to leads.
-Utilizing a range from 1 to 100, lead scoring is the preference of many businesses, especially those with sales teams that have limited resources.
+Lead scoring is a method used to evaluate and measure engagement by automatically assigning a numerical weight or value to leads, ranging from 1 to 100.
+This is extremely helpful in speeding up the sales process and qualifying leads, especially for companies with sales teams that have limited resources.